Korean or Japanese: Which One to Learn?

 The Korean language differs from other East Asia languages because it doesn’t have a tonal system.
 This means that the meaning of a word doesn’t change even if you pronounce it differently.

-Japanese has a tonal approach, which implies the same syllable can have diverse meanings depending on the tone or inflection used.
+Japanese use a tonal approach, which implies that the same syllable can have diverse meanings depending on the tone or inflection used.
 So, it is easier to speak Korean than Japanese, but you must evaluate other factors.

 Korean has more varieties of sounds than Japanese, except for one /z/ consonant.
 So, when you learn Korean, you will discover many Japanese sounds and some new ones.